 The intended use of the Pacific Power Source MS-Series equipment is basic frequency or voltage conversion with manually adjustable settings.
-The MS-Series power sources are a family of Line-Conditioners/Frequency-Changers covering the power range from 62.5 to 750 kVA (50 - 600 kW), at power frequencies of 50 - 400 Hz.
+With the optional external programmable controller (UPC) it is suitable for testing applications such as sag, surge, etc. The MS-Series power sources are a family of Line-Conditioners/Frequency-Changers covering the power range from 62.5 to 750 kVA (50 - 600 kW), at output frequencies of 50 - 400 Hz.
 The basic 62.5 kVA / 50 kW unit is designated as the model 3060-MS. Up to 12 units can be paralleled to provide 750 kVA / 600 kW.
-With the optional external programmable controller it is suitable for testing applications such as sag, surge, etc.

-IF THIS EQUIPMENT IS NOT USED IN A MANNER SPECIFIED BY THE MANUFACTURER, THE PROTECTION PROVIDED BY THE EQUIPMENT MAY BE IMPAIRED The 3060-MS functions as a double conversion Power Source.
-Input AC Power is rectified to DC by a special power supply that provides low input current distortion.
-That DC power is then converted back to AC by a high frequency pulse-width modulated switcher, under the control of a highly stable digital oscillator.
+IF THIS EQUIPMENT IS NOT USED IN A MANNER SPECIFIED BY THE MANUFACTURER, THE PROTECTION PROVIDED BY THE EQUIPMENT MAY BE IMPAIRED

+The 3060-MS functions as a double conversion power source.
+Input AC power is rectified to DC by a special power supply that provides both isolation and low input current distortion.
+The DC power is then converted back to AC by a high frequency pulse-width modulated inverter stage, under the control of a highly stable digital oscillator.

 The 3060-MS unit is designed to provide high quality output power.
 Output regulation and total harmonic distortion are of the order of 1% at 50 or 60Hz and 2% at 400Hz.
 Response time to a 100% step load change is 300 microseconds.
 The machine is therefore capable of delivering very high pulse current loads.
 The fast response time and excellent regulation of the MS-Series are extremely important in applications where mixed or switched loads may cause power interference and load "Cross-talk".

 MS Series equipment is designed for long term, continuous operation in a sheltered (no rain) environment.
 Because there are no batteries, it will accept a wide ambient temperature range.
-The equipment is efficient (about 90%), circulates little cooling air and is relatively tolerant of high dust environments.
+The equipment is efficient (about 90%), circulates little cooling air and is relatively tolerant of dusty environments.
+The MTBF of a single cabinet 3060-MS is high (approx. 5 years).

-Cabinet operation is controlled by simple, highly reliable digital logic.
+System operation is controlled by simple, high reliability digital logic.
 A microprocessor provides internal diagnostics and communicates with the operator via a 160 character digital display.